fangohr/paper-supplement-standard-problem-dmi/README.md

 ## Dynamics problem

-Calculation of the spin wave-spectrum of a Py-like thin film with Dzyaloshinkii-Moriya interactions.
+Calculation of the spin wave-spectrum of a permalloy-like thin film with Dzyaloshinkii-Moriya interactions.

 ![](notebooks/mayavi/sws/sws.png)